 Iantha the Lovely is an English Country Dance.
 It was published by Walsh in 1718.
-It was interpreted by Fried de Metz Herman in 1995.
-It is a proper Duple Minor dance.
-The dance lasts 24 bars.
+It was interpreted by Fried de Metz Herman (website) in 1995 and published in Ease and Elegance.
+Originally a Triple Minor this version is a proper Duple Minor dance.
+The minor set lasts 24 bars.

 First Man turn the 2d Wo. the other two the same; then the 1st Man lead his Partner thro' the 2d Cu. and up again, and cast off, then right and left quite round; then the 1st Man turn the 3d Wo. and the 1s Wo. the 2d.
 Man, then he turns his own Partner; then 1st Man thrn the 2d.
 Wo. and the 1st.
 Wo. the 3d Man, and turn his own Partner again.

 The animation plays at 120 counts per minute normally, but the first time through the set the dance is slowed down so people can learn the moves more readily.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.

 The dance contains the following figures: hand turn (allemande), cast, lead, hey, circular hey, lead and cast (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.